hexagontk/hexagon/site/pages/index.md

 ["Adapters"][Ports and Adapters Architecture].

-Hexagon is designed to fit in applications that conform to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).
+Hexagon is designed to fit in applications that conform to the [Hexagonal Architecture] (also called [Clean Architecture], [Onion Architecture] or [Ports and Adapters Architecture]).
 Its design principles also fit into this architecture.

 [^1]: Except the Core module that contains a set of utilities like serialization and logging utilities.
 However, some of these capacities can be replaced by other third party libraries.